Pay my Rates Bill

 Who pays Rates?

 The person in occupation of a rateable property, or the owner if the rateable property is vacant, is liable for payment of the commercial rates.

 To comply with Section 32 of the Local Government Reform Act 2014 owners of rateable property are required to notify the Rates Department in writing of a change of occupier within 14 days of the date of transfer of the property.
 This includes a change in ownership, change in tenancy or where a tenant vacates.
 Submit your notification online.
 Failure to inform the Local Authority of transfers within 14 days may result in penalties being applied to properties.

 The owner or occupier is legally required to discharge all commercial rates for which he/she is liable at the date of transfer.

 When are Rates payable?

 The Rate Bill is issued annually, usually at the end of January, and is payable in two moieties or instalments.
 The first instalment, 50% of the annual charge plus any arrears outstanding (if any), is payable when the Rate Bill is issued.
 The second instalment is payable on the 1st July.

 What if the rateable property is vacant?

-Rates remain payable on vacant property.
-The owner of the property may be entitled to a refund/discharge of rates on vacant property providing:-
+Rates remain payable on vacant properties.
+The owner of the property may be entitled to a refund/discharge of rates on a vacant property providing:-

 • The entire property is vacant at the Date of Making the Rate.

 • He/She is bona fide unable to secure a suitable tenant at a reasonable rent or the property is vacant for the purpose of carrying out repairs/alterations to the premises.

 Owners must complete a Vacant Premises Application (VPA) Form and submit it to the Rates Department, along with relevant supporting documentation, in order to claim a discharge of rates on vacant premises.

-Prior to January 2018 a 100% waiver applied in respect of commercial rates on vacant property where a property satisfied the criteria outlined above.
+Prior to January 2018, a 100% waiver applied in respect of commercial rates on vacant properties where a property satisfied the criteria outlined above.

 From January 2018, a 90% waiver will apply and owners will be liable for 10% of the total commercial rates due in respect of their vacant commercial premises where their VPA has been submitted and approved.